Steel Rockett: Spearfishing Stealth Techniques and Blue Water Dangers

 How long does it take to learn spearfishing?

-Steel Rockett started spearfishing at 19 or 20 years old and admits his early results were terrible.
-It took him a long time to understand fish behavior, develop stealth skills, and learn how to land and preserve fish properly.
-Most successful spearfishermen spend years developing the necessary skills.
+Steel started at 19 or 20 and admits his early results were terrible.
+He explains that it took a long time to understand fish behavior, develop stealth in the water, and learn how to land and preserve fish properly.
+Most successful spearfishermen spend years building those skills, and there is no real shortcut for time in the water.

 What equipment do you need to start spearfishing?